nnao45/jgob/README.md

 - Easy [Toml](https://github.com/BurntSushi/toml) config files.
 - Having permanent routing table with json format.
 - When Reloading processes, loading last install routes.
-- Can remark route put a string which you like in a "remark" filed.
+- Can remark route put a string which you like in a "remark" field.

 Running gRPC server with this Gobgp daemon,
 so you want to use "gobgp" client command, you will.